jxtech-s/jxtech-s.github.io/_posts/2025-03-24-Breaking-Sticks.markdown

 ---
 layout: splash
 title: "Breaking Stick"
-date: 2025-02-23
+date: 2025-02-24
 categories: [Probability, Statistics, Problems]
-tags: [Probability, Uniform Distribution, Triangle, Integration]
+tags: [Probability, Uniform Distribution, Integration]
 math: true
 ---

-### Problem Statement
+## Problem Statement
 A stick of length L drops and breaks at a random point distributed uniformly across the length.
 What is the expected length of the smaller part?